Arthur A. Ballantine: Hiss Case involvement

-Alger Hiss ca. 1950, with whom Ballatine had several connections, including the CEIP.
+Alger Hiss in 1948, with whom Ballatine had several connections, including the CEIP.

 Ballantine was involved in the Hiss Case in several ways, starting with the fact that at the time he was a member of the board of the Carnegie Endowment for International Peace, of which Alger Hiss was president.
 On August 31, 1948, Hiss wrote to his lifelong friend and fellow Harvard lawyer William L. Marbury Jr.: I am planning a suit for libel or defamation...
 Tom Elliott has just recalled that this man attempted to borrow small sums from him at about the same period that I knew him as Crosley.
 Tom cannot recall the name under which he knew him...
 The number of volunteer helpers is considerable: Freddy Pride of Dwight, Harris, Koegel & Casking (the offshoot of young Charles Hughes' firm), Fred Eaton of Shearman and Sterling, Eddie Miller of Mr. Dulles' firm, Marshall McDuffie, now no longer a lawyer; in Washington Joe Tumulty, Charlie Fahy, Alex Hawes, John Ferguson (Mr. Ballantine's son-in-law) and others–but the real job is get general overall counsel and that fortunately is now settled, but we must move swiftly as so far the committee with its large investigating staff and considerable resources has been able to seize the initiative continuously and regularly.
 Everyone has been most helpful...